maryi/CSCW-Project/Project report/ReportDocument.md

 #### 2.1 Descriptors for tool features
 Tool descriptors were designed to collect information about how a software tool supports collaborative activities.
 This information is used when a user is searching for software in the MatchMaker Application.
 The user describes the work to be supported by the tool and the recommendation system creates a list of applications that match user criteria.
 Details about descriptors and possible values for each is presented below in Table 1.
 The possible values selected for each descriptor in most cases is based on the personal experiences of the researchers, when this is not the case we provide more detail about our sources.

 Table 1 shows the set of descriptors used for tool features, along with name, possible values and the selection type offered to the user in the web interface.
-More details about the descriptors including their definitions and possible options will be presented next.
+More details about the descriptors including their definitions and possible values will be presented next.

 | Name                              | Possible options                                                                                                                                 | Selection type  |
 |-----------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|